jrheling/react-interactive-highlighter/README.md

 A React component to select and display an arbitrary number of highlighted subsections in a text body.

-A lot of other higlighter components focus on display only, and expect logic outside of the component to determine which strings should be highlighted.
+A lot of other highlighter components focus on display only, and expect logic outside of the component to determine which strings should be highlighted.
 While `react-interactive-highlighter` can be used this way, it _also_ allows creation of new highlights at runtime via text selection.

 ## Installation